Meteorites and the RNA World: Synthesis of Nucleobases in Carbonaceous Planetesimals and the Role of Initial Volatile Content: Introduction

-The building blocks of the nucleotides and other vital prebiotic molecules could have been exogenously delivered onto the Hadean and Eoarchean Earth during the late heavy bombardment, either by comets or asteroids \citep[see, e.g.,][]{Gomes2005}. \citet{Piani2020} suggested that enstatite chondrites could have been the primary source material for the forming Earth and the primary source of water on Earth.
-These meteorites may have a higher hydrogen content than previously assumed, and their hydrogen and nitrogen isotopic composition closely match those of the Earth's mantle.
-Other theoretical models suggested that the inward-drifting pebbles delivered the water and carbon budgets of the forming Earth from the outer nebular regions located beyond the orbit of the proto-Jupiter \citep{Johansen2021}. \citet{Kooten2021} developed a model based on the experimental studies of the CV (Vigarano-type) chondrite Leoville.
+The building blocks of the nucleotides and other vital prebiotic molecules have been exogenously delivered onto the Hadean and Eoarchean Earth during the late heavy bombardment, either by comets or asteroids \citep[see, e.g.,][]{Gomes2005}.
+Even nowadays, meteorites seed our planet with these organics.
+Theoretical models suggest that inward-drifting pebbles delivered water and carbon to the forming Earth from the outer nebular regions located beyond the orbit of the proto-Jupiter \citep{Johansen2021}. \citet{Kooten2021} developed a model based on the experimental studies of the CV (Vigarano-type) chondrite Leoville.
 They concluded that the forming Earth could have accreted a substantial fraction of the inward-drifting dust from the outer solar system, with a composition similar to CI (Ivuna-type) chondrites.
-The detection of water in dust grains from the asteroid 25143~Itokawa brought to Earth by the Hayabusa sample return mission suggests that the solar wind generates water on interplanetary dust particles and surface layers of asteroids with a hydrogen isotopic composition that could help to balance the deuterium excess of water in the bulk material of asteroids compared to the Earth's oceans \citep{Daly2021}. \citet{Fischer-Godde2020} measured an isotopic excess of the ruthenium isotope \ce{^{100}Ru} in Eoarchaean rocks in reference to the Earth's modern mantle.
-The excess hints to the hypothesis that these rocks were formed on Earth before the late heavy bombardment and that the uppermost part of the modern mantle is the product of a \ce{^{100}Ru}-rich proto-mantle and carbonaceous chondrites with their characteristic \ce{^{100}Ru} deficits \citep{Fischer-Godde2017}.
+Analysis of the ruthenium isotope \ce{^{100}Ru} in Eoarchean rocks and meteorites showed that the Earth's mantle is partly composed of the same material as carbonaceous chondrites \citep{Fischer-Godde2017,Fischer-Godde2020}.